smart-on-fhir/bulk-data-server/ABOUT.md

-- This is a reference implementation...
+- TODO: This is a reference implementation...
-- Support FHIR R4, but is NOT a fhir server...
+- TODO: Support FHIR R4, but is NOT a fhir server...
-- We currently support Bulk Data v3 (although it says 2.0.0 at https://build.fhir.org/ig/HL7/bulk-data/branches/argo24/export.html)
+- TODO: We currently support Bulk Data v3 (although it says 2.0.0 at https://build.fhir.org/ig/HL7/bulk-data/branches/argo24/export.html)

 ### What data is included